Community Impact and Benefit

 Teens and Family Strengthening: Developing our teens into the future leaders of tomorrow has been a longstanding tradition of the YMCA.
 In our teen programs we provide teens with the opportunity to grow and develop as individuals through teen clubs and activities that emphasize leadership, life skills and giving back to the community.
 Family time programs include family activity nights, holiday events, and Adventure Guides, which help strengthen the bonds within the family and develope healthier relationships and a stronger community.

 Health Crisis: The YMCA has a long tradition of providing programs and services that build a healthy spirit, mind and body for all.
 At the YMCA of Greater Cleveland we continue this commitment by engaging and supporting all health-seekers who wish to pursue a healthy lifestyle.
-In 2011, more than 75,610 individuals participated in healthy lifestyle programs at our branches.
+In 2012, more than 26,991 individuals participated in healthy lifestyle programs at our branches.
+Read the 2012 Healthy Communities Progress Report

 Diabetes Education: Diabetes is the fifth leading cause of death in the state of Ohio.
 Physical activity and nutrition are two key behaviors known to reduce diabetes risk and help manage the disease.
-Since 2008, the YMCA of Greater Cleveland, through collaboration with local agencies and funding through the Department of Health, has provided a free ten-week diabetes education program, which includes access to all YMCA facilities and programs, to 328 individuals learning to live with the disease. > Diabetes Education (PDF)
+In 2012, the YMCA of Greater Cleveland was selected as one of 16 YMCAs nationwide to test the

 Childhood Obesity: With childhood obesity rates climbing at an alarming rate, the YMCA of Greater Cleveland is committed to providing youth programs that directly impact and influence children in developing healthy lifestyles.
 Through our swim lessons, youth fitness classes, after-school activities, and sports programs, we are giving children the tools they need to lead a long and healthy life.
 Our We Run This City Youth Marathon program is designed to encourage healthy habits and exercise in Cleveland’s young people.
-714 students were recruited from 27 schools and 550 of them crossed the finish line in one of the distance categories of the Rite Aid Cleveland Marathon. > We Run This City Youth Marathon (PDF)
+749 students were recruited from 27 schools and 650 of them crossed the finish line in one of the distance categories of the Rite Aid Cleveland Marathon.
+Read the 2012 We Run This City Progress Report

 Seniors: One of the fastest growing segments of our membership is the senior population – those aged 60 years and older.
 The YMCA provides group exercise, cycling, water aerobics, nutrition classes, social events and Active Older Adult days all designed specifically to meet the needs of our senior population.
-The Y currently serves 850 senior members and 11,388 Silver Sneaker members which is 16% of overall membership.
+The Y currently serves 851 senior members and 16,164 Silver Sneaker members which is 37% of our

 Focused on giving back and providing support to our neighbors.